 SERVICE_MASTER2_STACK_NAME: Optional.
 Name of the master 2 service stack.

-DNS_ROUTING_STACK_NAME: Optional.
-Name of the DNS routing stack.
+DASHBOARD_STACK_NAME : Optional.
+Name of the dashboard stack.

 MASTER1_SUBDOMAIN: Optional.
 Name of the master 1 sub domain.

 gerrit-master-1-demo by default.